 The Andromeda galaxy shines eight times more brightly in our sky than the Triangulum Galaxy.
 The Triangulum and Andromeda galaxies are a relatively close together in our sky, only 15 degrees apart.
 For reference, a fist-width at arm’s length approximates 10 degrees.

 Star-hop to the Andromeda galaxy to orient yourself to the Triangulum galaxy.
 As seen on the sky chart, the star Mirach stands about midway between the two galaxies.
-Our Andromeda galaxy sky chart shows you how to star-hop to the Andromeda galaxy.
-Once you’ve found it, the Andromeda galaxy and Mirach point in the general direction of the Triangulum galaxy.
+Once you find Mirach and the Andromeda galaxy, you can draw a line between them to point in the general direction of the Triangulum galaxy.

 Now for a word of warning: even if you’re staring right at the Triangulum galaxy, it’s still possible to miss it.
 You won’t see the galaxy’s stars at all.
 Sometimes, this galaxy looks almost transparent, like a water spot on a window.
-The small blob in your binocular field might resemble an unwashed spot on an otherwide clean window.
-If you’ve never seen this deep-sky object before, it’s hard to know what to look for.
-Once you finally spot the Triangulum galaxy, you may wonder how you overlooked it so easily so many times before.
+The small blob in your binocular field might resemble an unwashed spot on an otherwise clean window.